ibm-cloud-docs/account/index.md

 Service bundle subscriptions aren't available through the {{site.data.keyword.Bluemix_notm}} console.
 To learn more and purchase a service bundle, contact [{{site.data.keyword.Bluemix_notm}} Sales ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud-computing/bluemix/contact-us){: new_window}.
 {:tip}

-After you purchase a service bundle subscription, you'll receive an email with a feature code that you apply to add the bundle to your account.
-For more information about how to apply feature codes, see [Applying feature codes](/docs/account?topic=account-codes).
+After you purchase a service bundle subscription, you'll receive an email with a subscription code that you apply to add the bundle to your account.
+For more information about how to apply subscription codes, see [Managing subscriptions](/docs/billing-usage?topic=billing-usage-subscriptions).
 When your service bundle expires or you use all of the credit, you can continue to use any of the services, with usage charged at the Pay-As-You Go rate.

 ## Upgrading your account
 {: #upgrade-lite-account}